alipali737/pen-test-docs/Tools/Nmap.md

 ```
 nmap -sU [target]
 ```
+A UDP is much slower as it has a longer timeout.
+UDP is stateless so no handshake is performed and we receive no acknowledgement
 ### Target Service Scan
 ```
 nmap -sV -sC -O -p- [target]
 ```
 This will scan for service information and versions, run the default scripts, and try to guess the OS version, whilst scanning all ports 0-65535.
 ### Automatic banner grabbing
 This is an automated way of performing a similar grab to [[Netcat (nc)#Banner Grabbing|Netcat Banner Grabbing]].
 ```